As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Selenite crystals | Wagner, Piedmont |

-To find barite crystals in South Dakota, you should first start in Elm Creek.
-Here, gray or rosettes barite specimens can be found in the Pierre Formation near Missouri River.
+To find barite crystals in South Dakota, start in Elm Creek.
+Gray or rosettes barite specimens can be found in the Pierre Formation near the Missouri River.

 Yellow, amber, and high-quality barite crystals are also found in Meade County, in the banks and gravels of Elk Creek.
 Golden barite crystals can be found in Rapid City, in the area washes and draws east of Wall.

 The Black Hills region of South Dakota is well known for its quartz crystal specimens.
-At Tin Mountain, you can find beautiful quartz crystals in the gravel.
-The area mines near Keystone are also filled with quartz crystals, but you can also find them in Elk Creek, in the wide gravels north of Wasta.
+At-Tin Mountain, you can find beautiful quartz crystals in the gravel.
+The area mines near Keystone are filled with quartz crystals, but you can also find them in Elk Creek, in the wide gravels north of Wasta.

-If you want to find selenite crystals in South Dakota, you should go to the Piedmont area.
+You should go to the Piedmont area to find selenite crystals in South Dakota.
 There, search the eastern area.
-Selenite roses can also be found in Wagner, just east to Scotland in the road cuts, or stream gravels.
+Selenite roses can also be found in the road cuts or stream gravels in Wagner, just east of Scotland.

 Facts About Fossils in South Dakota

-Some of the best places to find fossils in South Dakota are Hell Canyon, Pleasant Valley Creek, Summerset, Rapid City, or Mission.
-Generally, the area washes, draws, banks, gravels, are among the best places to find them, and you can expect to find cephalopods, corals, brachiopods, or ostracoderms.
+Some of the best places to find fossils in South Dakota are Hell Canyon, Pleasant Valley Creek, Summerset, Rapid City, and Mission.
+Generally, the area washes, draws, banks, and gravels are among the best places to find them, and you can expect to find cephalopods, corals, brachiopods, or ostracoderms.

-Fossils can be found throughout the state as during the early Paleozoic era, the state of South Dakota was actually submerged by a shallow sea.
+Fossils can be found throughout the state, as during the early Paleozoic era, South Dakota was submerged by a shallow sea.

-You can also expect to find fossils of brontotheres, rhinoceroses, rabbits, horses, camels, oreodonts, entelodonts, rodents, and other carnivores or dinosaur and plant fossils.
+You can also expect to find fossils of Bront, rhinoceroses, rabbits, horses, camels, oreodonts, entelodonts, rodents, and other carnivores or dinosaur and plant fossils.

 Petrified wood, for example, can be found in Mound City, the area west of the Missouri River.
-You can also find petrified wood in the area stream and river gravels, ridges, of Little Eagle.
+You can also find petrified wood in streams, river gravels, and Little Eagle ridges.
 Agatized wood is usually present in Fairburn, Ardmore, or Oelrichs.
-Silicified wood is present in Parker Peak, Spearfish Canyon, or Whitewood Creek.
+Silicified wood is present in Parker Peak, Spearfish Canyon, and Whitewood Creek.

-When it comes to finding relics and artifacts in South Dakota, such as arrowheads, they are also present throughout the state.
-The Black Hills region and badlands is usually the best location to find such items.
-However, it is illegal to collect them on public property or private property without permission.
+Regarding finding relics and artifacts in South Dakota, such as arrowheads, they are also present throughout the state.
+The Black Hills region and badlands are usually the best locations to find such items.
+However, collecting them on public or private property without permission is illegal.

-South Dakota’s first official state fossil was destroyed due to illegal collection and vandalism, and because of this, the rules are stricter when it comes to fossils.
-Please be sure to consult the local laws beforehand, and consider that everyone should rejoice in finding such specimens, without taking them home.
+South Dakota’s first official state fossil was destroyed due to illegal collection and vandalism, and because of this, the rules are stricter regarding fossils.
+Please consult the local laws beforehand and consider that everyone should rejoice in finding such specimens without taking them home.

 TIP: Good GPS system is recommended when rockhounding, this smart tool can safe you.
 Check out the best GPS for rockhounding in the article below: